ibm-cloudintegration/messaging-pot/docs/pages/pots/mq-appliance/mq_appl_pot_lab4.md

     **copy** command or from the MQ Console (using the File Management option).

 We can also perform most of the file operations from the console.
 You did this in the Console lab -- if you did not get to it, take some time now to go back and complete the "tour" of the files.

-## Extra Credit

-When we ran our previous test, we received an error for filling the queue manager file system.
-In the console -- can you find it?

 You can also run *strmqtrc* from the command line interface, and after, the *endmqtrc* command.
 The trace files (AMQppppp.qq.TRC) can also be